 You could compare going to an Architect like going to the doctor.
 You don't go to the doctor and tell them what the diagnosis is and then prescribe your own medication.
 If you don't want to work with a professional and experienced Architect and respect their skills and instead just want to dictate the project to them you would be better saving your money and going to a drafting service.

 The roll of the Architect as a designer is to listen to a clients requirements and then propose a design solution.
 The main skill of an Architect in design is a puzzle and problem solver putting all of the pieces (requirements) together into a cohesive solution.
-We that often we investigate requirements with clients to see whether there are spaces that either aren't required or can be combined in other spaces.
+Often we investigate requirements with clients to see whether there are spaces that either aren't required or can be combined in other spaces.
 If we can combine functional spaces we can reduce the footprint of the building allowing for more budget to be allocated to high quality fixtures and fittings or features such as larger windows.

 Once the project has completed design and construction documentation the Architect moves into the role of Contract Administrator.
 This is a shift contractually as during construction the Architect sits in between the client for communication and contractual decisions.
 Clients can find this confusing as they are paying the Architect during this phase but the Architect as the administrator of the contract we are required to be impartial.
 As an example the builder hits rock during excavation that was not found in the geotechical survey and is therefore a latent condition, the clients first reaction is "not my problem I signed a contract the builder should have allowed for this".
 As the administrator we will review the builders claim for additional money to cover the removal of rock and if it is fair and reasonable we would approve the variation even though the client doesn't want to have to pay for it as contractually the rock was an unknown latent condition and the client needs to pay for it.
 On the flip side if the builder claims a variation for rock removal as a latent condition and we have reviewed the geotechnical report and it clearly identifies the rock being there we would deny his claim.